-$^{\rm 5}$ The personal data are processed in accordance with Regulation (EU) No 2018/1725.
+5 The personal data are processed in accordance with Regulation (EU) No 2018/1725.

-&lt;sup>6 The actions that the ERC might put in place in order to ensure the strict impartiality of evaluations are either to exclude the expert from participating in the peer review evaluation of the proposal concerned ('out of room' conflict of interest) or, if necessary, of all competing proposals ('out of call' conflict of interest), in accordance with the Code of Conduct annexed to the Expert Contract and the Letter of Appointment annexed to the ERC Rules of Submission under Horizon Europe.
+6 The actions that the ERC might put in place in order to ensure the strict impartiality of evaluations are either to exclude the expert from participating in the peer review evaluation of the proposal concerned ('out of room' conflict of interest) or, if necessary, of all competing proposals ('out of call' conflict of interest), in accordance with the Code of Conduct annexed to both the Contract for Experts and the Letter of Appointment.
+The template Letter of Appointment is annexed to the ERC Rules of submission and evaluation under Horizon Europe.

-A list of conflicts of interests displayed in the on-line evaluation system:
+A list of conflicts of interests displayed in the on-line evaluation system7: